Asian Shares Climb on China Data, Wall Street Rally

 Treasury yields fell again and remain extremely low, though, which shows how pessimistic investors are about the economy’s prospects.

 Oil prices were holding steady.
-Benchmark U.S. crude gained 6 cents to $19.93 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude lost 26 cents to $19.61 per barrel in electronic trading on the New York Mercantile Exchange.
 It was unchanged, at $19.87 per barrel, on Thursday.
-Brent crude, the international standard for oil prices, gained 57 cents to $28.39 per barrel.
+Brent crude, the international standard for oil prices, gained 77 cents to $28.59 per barrel.

 AP Business writers Stan Choe, Damian J. Troise and Alex Veiga contributed.